Mini Lemon Blueberry Crumble Cheesecake

 Full ingredients and recipe are in the recipe card below.
 Read through this section for all the ingredients substitution and baking tips!

-• Lemon cookies or graham crackers
+• Biscoff cookies or graham crackers

 • Salted butter